- About Medicon Valley

 World-class research matched by world-class facilities

-Medicon Valley is home to pioneering research that is breaking new ground in cancer treatment, diabetes, inflammation and neurological disorders.
+Medicon Valley is home to pioneering research that is breaking new ground in cancer treatment, diabetes, inflammation, neuroscience, stem cells and microbiome.
 World-class research is matched by world-class facilities with knowledge sharing networks, advanced medical record databases, comprehensive health registers, and support organisations ready to help you excel.
-If you are looking to develop new technologies and a strong foundation for clinical trials Medicon Valley provides the innovative environment you are looking for.
+If you are looking to develop new technologies and a strong foundation for clinical trials, Medicon Valley provides the innovative environment you are looking for.

 Medicon Valley has more than 10 companies dedicated solely to diabetes research, making this area a world leader in diabetes care.
 There are currently over 40 compounds in the pipeline for diabetes and metabolic disease, with a large portion of the cluster’s R&D expenditure focused on this field.

-LUDC (Lund University Diabetes Centre) and AFC (the Anti-diabetic Food Centre) at Lund University and Center for Diabetes Research at Gentofte Hospital and the Novo Nordisk Foundation Center for Basic Metabolic Research in Denmark make Medicon Valley the home of one of the largest and most respected diabetes research centers in the world.
+LUDC (Lund University Diabetes Centre) and Center for Diabetes Research at Gentofte Hospital and the Novo Nordisk Foundation Center for Basic Metabolic Research in Denmark make Medicon Valley the home of one of the largest and most respected diabetes research centres in the world.

-The multidisciplinary research at the Wallenberg Research Centre focuses on understanding neurodegenerative diseases.
-The centre studies cell and animal models of Huntington and Parkinson diseases to develop therapies that benefit both patients and their caregivers.
+The multidisciplinary research at the Wallenberg Neuroscience Center focuses on understanding neurodegenerative diseases such as Alzheimers, Huntington and Parkinson diseases to develop therapies that benefit both patients and their caregivers.

-Additionally an Epilepsy Center was recently established in Lund as part of a large European project.
+Additionally an Epilepsy Center was recently established in Lund with the goal to create a common platform for basic and clinical epileptologists and thereby bring preclinical findings to clinical applications, and develop novel treatment strategies for epilepsy.
 Advancements are being achieved through the strong cooperation with other universities and industry leaders within Medicon Valley.

-Research at The Brain Research and Integrative Neuroscience Laboratory (BRAINlab) at Copenhagen University is aimed at understanding normal, pathological and adaptive brain functioning, both at the molecular and systems level, thereby using a wide variety of techniques and approaches.
+Research at The Brain Research and Integrative Neuroscience Laboratory (BRAINlab) at University of Copenhagen is aimed at understanding normal, pathological and adaptive brain functioning, both at the molecular and systems level, thereby using a wide variety of techniques and approaches.

 The Center for Neuropsychiatric Schizophrenia Research (CNSR) conducts multidisciplinary neuropsychiatric research.
 CNSR hosts a Lundbeck Foundation Center of Excellence for Clinical Intervention and Neuropsychiatric Schizophrenia Research (CINS).